-Rattlesnake Sliders (snake not included)
+Rattlesnake (Chicken-Andouille) Sliders

 rattlesnake-andouille-chicken-slider-1

-When I was in college, my hometown was hit by a roof-lifting, glass-shattering, building-leveling tornado that cut right across the downtown.
 What matters most is that everyone was safe, and if you took a drive through the area now, you’d never guess how much has been rebuilt.
 The only casualties were some of the businesses, including a feed store whose seeds, driven into the ground by the tornado, produced a lot full of sunflowers in the middle of all the construction, and one of Jeff’s favorite restaurants, Moose Creek Beer & Bait House, home of the Rattlesnake Burger.

-Moose Creek’s Rattlesnake Burger wasn’t actual rattlesnake but a spicy combination of ground chicken and andouille sausage.
+The burger wasn’t actual rattlesnake but a spicy combination of ground chicken and andouille sausage.
 One night Jeff and I were talking about the tornado, and he mentioned that burger.
 With a tone of wistfulness and reverence.
 So, we picked up a pound of ground chicken and a pound of andouille and spent the next couple of hours experimenting with spice mixtures and making quarter-sized burgers.

 Our Rattlesnake Sliders, more of an homage than a copycat recipe, have just enough heat to keep things interesting.
 During that last minute of grilling, we topped each one with a small slice of habanero cheddar and sandwiched them in grilled Hawaiian sweet rolls with shredded lettuce and sliced tomato.
 So far, chili sauce is the condiment of choice, but I’m thinking a little green chile mayonnaise is in order.